Subaru Justy

-The Subaru Justy is a subcompact hatchback manufactured and marketed by Subaru for model years 1984-1994.
-The company has marketed a rebadged variant Daihatsu Boon (second generation), at the 2007 Frankfurt Motor Show with a 1.0 or 1.2-litre straight-three engine, front/four wheel drive, electronically controlled continuously variable transaxle, or a 5-speed manual transaxle.
+The Subaru Justy is a subcompact hatchback manufactured and marketed by Japanese automaker Subaru since 1984.
+The company has marketed a rebadged variant known as the Daihatsu Boon (second generation), at the 2007 Frankfurt Motor Show with could be optioned with a 1.0 or 1.2-litre inline-3 engine, front/four wheel drive, electronically controlled continuously variable transaxle, or a 5-speed manual transaxle.
 For the 2010 model year, the Justy was replaced with the Subaru Trezia.
 The Justy nameplate was revived in November 2016 as a rebadged Toyota Tank and its twin counterpart the Toyota Roomy and Daihatsu Thor.

 First generation

-Originally designed and manufactured in Japan, the Justy was introduced in Japan for model year 1984, as a widened and stretched version of the Rex kei car, using the same doors and other pressings.
+Originally designed and manufactured in Japan, the Justy was introduced in Japan for 1984 model year as a widened and stretched version of the Rex kei car, using the same doors and other pressings.
 To Japanese buyers, it was longer and wider and had an engine larger than kei car dimension regulations outlined, while keeping the engine displacement just under 1000 cc to minimize the annual road tax obligation.
 The electronically controlled, continuously variable "ECVT" transmission was introduced in February 1987.
-Production of this model was limited to 500 per month due to limited supplies of steel bands from Van Doorne transmission, but as the Justy ECVT was not an unqualified success this was not a real problem.
+Production of this model was limited to 500 per month due to limited supplies of steel bands from Van Doorne transmission, but as the Justy ECVT was not an unqualified success, this was not a real problem.
 When supplies later increased, Subaru chose to use them for the smaller Rex instead.
-The Justy was originally available with a low or a high roof, the flat roofed version gradually leaving production.
+The Justy was originally available with a low or a high roof, with the flat roofed version gradually leaving production.